Lissy93/dashy/docs/widgets.md

 - `--widget-accent-color` - Accent color, defaults to `--background`

 For more info on how to apply custom variables, see the [Theming Docs](/docs/theming.md#setting-custom-css-in-the-ui)

 ---

+### Language Translations

+Since most of the content displayed within widgets is fetched from an external API, unless that API supports multiple languages, translating dynamic content is not possible.

+However, any hard-coded content is translatable, and all dates and times will display in your local format.

+For more info about multi-language support, see the [Internationalization Docs](/docs/multi-language-support.md).

+---